bohdanszymanik/client-server-codespace-example/README.md

 or use the VSCode 'Live Serve' extension.

-2. Get OAuth going for a flow that submits credentials to generate a bearer token to access a protected resource.
+2. Get OAuth going from the client.js script.